schaarw/Keep_JPGs/ReadMe.md

 *NOTE:* Since Adobe Lightroom Classic CC doesn't copy plug-in files on installation to any safe place, you normally should choose a place your not going to delete plug-in file from.
 Usually for plugins is used `~/Library/Application\ Support/Adobe/Lightroom/Plugins/` or something like that.

+To see the logging information use the macOS tool Konsole and filter for "Keep_JPGs".

 # Usage

 You may select one or more photos which are named like photo_name.dng+JPEG.
 Then